CLSherrod/clsherrod.github.io/_pages/about.md

 Join my [newsletter](/newsletter/) to keep updated on my projects, articles and books.

 ### Offline Activities
-He enjoys listening to music, playing the Native American flute, creating art, and spending time with his wife, embracing a slower, more connected way of living.
+I enjoy listening to music, playing the Native American flute, creating art, and spending time with my wife, embracing a slower, more connected way of living.

 You can also experience [his art](https://christophersherrod.com/chr1stopher).

 ### Stay Connected
 Want to stay in the loop?
-Goto my [Hello page](/hello).
+Go to my [Hello page](/hello).